-A well-known difficulty in the construction of the vev of the stress-energy tensor is the presence of ultraviolet (UV) divergences, where normal-ordering is not applicable anymore.
+A well-known difficulty in the construction of the vacuum expectation value (vev) of the stress-energy tensor is the presence of UV divergences, where normal ordering is not applicable anymore.
 Many methods, known as regularization and renormalization, have been developed to overcome these infinities and produce finite physical results \cite{Birrel, Fulling, Wald, Parker,DeWitt75,Christensen,BunchParker,Wald77}.
 In the case of a Friedman-Lemaître-Robertson-Walker (FLRW) spacetime, adiabatic regularization constructs the subtraction terms in such a way that they include all possible divergences of the stress-energy tensor while maintaining the mode sum description and therefore preserving its computational efficiency \cite{Parkerthesis, Adiabatic1}.
-Even though the spacetime geometry is fixed to be FLRW, it is important to stress out that this regularization method is equivalent to more general methods such as the DeWitt-Schwinger asymptotic expansion when restricting to an homogeneous and isotropic geometry \cite{DN15, BDNN21} (see also \cite{Birrell78}).
+Even though the spacetime geometry is fixed to be FLRW, it is important to stress that this regularization method is equivalent to more general methods such as the DeWitt-Schwinger asymptotic expansion when restricting to an homogeneous and isotropic geometry \cite{DN15, BDNN21} (see also Ref. \cite{Birrell78}).
 Adiabatic regularization has been successfully extended to spin-$\tfrac{1}{2}$ fields \cite{Adiabatic2} and to classical scalar and electromagnetic background fields \cite{DFNT,Adiabatic3}.\\

 In general, there exists an arbitrariness in the construction of a regularization and renormalization program.
 For example, in dimensional regularization, this arbitrariness is usually encoded in a mass parameter $\mu$ \cite{Hooft1,Hooft2}.
 Of course, there is no harm in this ambiguity since the difference between two different values for $\mu$ can always be reabsorbed into the renormalized coupling constants.
 A change in the renormalization point $\mu$ corresponds to a change in the renormalized coupling constants.
-In flat spacetime, this change or running of the coupling constants has been proven to be very fruitful, for example, to analyze the behavior of gauge theories in a high energy limit or to construct effective potentials for the quantized fields \cite{coleman}.\\
+In flat spacetime, this change or running of the coupling constants has been proven to be very fruitful, for example, to analyze the behavior of gauge theories in a high-energy limit or to construct effective potentials for the quantized fields \cite{coleman}.\\